WindyDarian/Vulkan-Forward-Plus-Renderer/README.md

 **A final project for University of Pennsylvania, CIS 565: GPU Programming and Architecture**

-Forward+ (tiled forward) rendering program in Vulkan using compute shader to do light culling.
-This implementation is __~700%__ faster than regular forward renderer (also in Vulkan) under the condition of 200 lights.
+We created a Forward+ (tiled forward) renderer in Vulkan using compute shader to deal with light culling.

+Our implementation is __~700%__ faster than regular forward renderer (tested in Vulkan) under the condition of 200 lights.

 **Team Members**
 * Ruoyu Fan